 We’re open to suggestions of papers we can discuss on teaching and learning Computer Science.
-The list of previous papers at the bottom of this page will give you an idea of the kind of topics we cover, alongside conferences and other places you can look for quality publications.
+The list of papers we’ve discussed at the bottom of this page will give you an idea of the kind of topics we cover, alongside conferences and other places you can look for better quality publications.

 Anyone can nominate papers for discussion by: